The Burial Ground is located on Comberton Road, Barton (the B1046) between the villages of Barton and Comberton to the west of Cambridge

 responsibility to the environment but also of their ability to choose where their ultimate resting place will be, more

 and more are turning to woodland burial, where their impact on the environment is less than that of cremation, and where

 they know they will rest in an increasingly beautiful, natural setting which their family and friends may return to with

 pleasure as the years pass.

-and in doing so we can leave something that will be enjoyed
+woodlands, and in so doing we can leave something that will be enjoyed

 service at all times from our well-trained staff.